-The adenoma-carcinoma sequence refers to a stepwise pattern of mutational activation of oncogenes (eg. K-ras) and inactivation of tumour suppressor genes (eg. p53) that result in cancer.
+The adenoma-carcinoma sequence refers to a stepwise pattern of mutational activation of oncogenes (e.g. K-ras) and inactivation of tumour suppressor genes (e.g. p53) that results in cancer.
 An oncogene is a gene that has the potential to cause cancer.
-In tumor cells, these are often mutated or expressed at high levels.
+In tumour cells, these are often mutated or expressed at high levels.
 A tumour suppressor gene is a gene that is involved in dampening the cell cycle or promotion of apoptosis or both.
 Examples include inactivation of p53 (resulting in osteosarcoma, endometrial carcinoma, and many others) and DNA repair proteins (e.g. hereditary nonpolyposis colorectal cancer, multiple endocrine neoplasia, BRCA).

 - Kumar, V; Cotran, R.S., Robbins, S.L.
 Robbins Basic Pathology, 7e